w33ladalah/sitecake/README.md

 ## Quick Start

-[Download](https://github.com/sitecake/sitecake/downloads) the latest SiteCake, grab a SiteCake Theme from [here](http://github.com/sitecake/sitecake-themes/downloads), extract archives to your web hosting directory and you should be ready to start editing.
+[Download](https://github.com/sitecake/sitecake/releases) the latest release, grab a sample template from [here](sitecake.com/portfolio.zip), extract archives to your web hosting directory and you should be ready to start editing.
 Just access http://yourdomain.com/sc-admin.php (default password is _admin_) and have fun!

 ## Copyright and License